lelodude/rMessages/README.markdown

-# THIS INFO IS NOT ACCURATE

-This plugin has been taken over by another dev, and he has yet to update this README if you're reading this.
-Goodbye, rMsgs.
+This project is taken over by Lelo. (jkcclemens is the original maker)

 RoyalMessages
 =========